-- Arrives in a hard plastic holder from the GSA!
+- Available to you in individual plastic holders from the GSA!

 - Contains .77344 Troy oz of actual silver content.

-- Issued a “CC” mint mark by the Carson City Mint.
+- “CC” mint mark from the Carson City Mint.

-On the reverse field of 1881 Morgan Silver Dollar Coins is an image of the heraldic eagle of the United States.
-The coins come with a front-facing bald eagle clutching the arrows of war and the olive branch of peace in its talons.
+The heraldic eagle of the United States is present on the reverse side of 1883-CC Morgan Silver Dollar coins.
+This was also created by Morgan and features a front-facing bald eagle clutching the arrows of war and the olive branch of peace with its talons.

-If you have questions, JM Bullion has answers.
-Our team is available at 800-276-6508, online using our live chat, and via our email address.
+Please contact JM Bullion if you have any questions.
+Our team can assist you at 800-276-6508, online using our live chat, and via our email address.